Generative Art & Image Analyses2018

 tools: Rails, jQuery, Facebook OpenGraph, AWS

-Amicus (YC-2012) is a VC-backed startup based out of New York City.
-Amicus leverages social connections to help non-profits expand and engage with their constituency.
+Amicus was a VC-backed startup based out of New York City that leveraged social connections (FB graph, etc) to help non-profits expand and engage with their constituency.

 role: member of founding team: development, design, product.